KAZABUILD/KAZABUILD/backend/README.md

   - `Language` -> Enum storing which language the user uses globally
   - `Location` -> nullable string storing user's noted location
   - `ReceiveEmailNotifications` -> string storing whether the user wants to receive email notifications
-  - `DatabaseEntryAt` -> date object storing when the user was created in the database
+  - `DatabaseEntryAt` -> date object storing when the entry was created in the database
-  - `LastEditedAt` -> date object storing when the user was last edited
+  - `LastEditedAt` -> date object storing when the entry was last edited
   - `Note` -> nullable string storing any staff-only information

-- Log
+- Log (events happening in the application, like API calls, errors, database connection info)
   - `Id` -> automatically assigned GUID
   - `UserId` -> GUID storing the id of the user that called the logged activity
   - `Timestamp` -> date object storing when the activity happened